020 88309782

 A wooden floor that has been installed the floating way is probably the easiest type of flooring to remove since there is no adhesive or nails involved in the installation process.
 In the case of a floating installation, the floorboards are glued to each other but not to the subfloor, which makes them easier to remove.
 However, in the case of a click-lock installation system, an adhesive is not used, which is even easier and faster for both installation and lifting.
 The process starts with removing the skirting boards, next the first row of floorboards is lifted, starting from one end of the room.

 The process continues with the lifting of the rest of the floorboards.
 The lifting of the first row is usually the hardest part of the whole process since the expansion gap left between the floorboards and the wall is usually not that big and the room left is small.
 However, using a crowbar will help you do it faster and easier.
 Keep in mind that floorboards with a tongue and groove installation system may be a bit harder to remove since it is necessary to break the connections between the floorboards or the “tongue” parts.
-Even in this case, the process is not that complex or challenging and even a DIYer can make a good job.
+Even in this case, the process is not that complex or challenging and even a DIYer can do a good job.

 Removing Glued Hardwood Flooring

-However, in case the floor is not that old, you definitely need professional equipment to lift the floor.
+However, in case the floor is not that old, you need professional equipment to lift the floor.
 Tools like chisels, scrapers, and spatula are often used for lifting glued floorboards.
 Keep in mind that such kind of work requires some time, strength, and energy.
 Therefore, you are recommended to leave it in the hands of experienced professionals to make sure the job will be done properly.
 Since some dust will be created during the process, it is also recommended to have a good vacuum cleaner on hand.

 How to Dispose of Parquet?

-When it comes to old hardwood flooring, it is definitely considered construction waste.
+When it comes to old hardwood flooring, is considered construction waste.
 Therefore, remember that the floorboards should not be burned under any circumstances.
-Take a note that adhesives, oils, and sealing varnishes, especially older ones, can be harmful and toxic, therefore these materials should not be disposed of in a way they can penetrate into the ground and reach groundwater or otherwise be exposed to the environment.
+Take note that adhesives, oils, and sealing varnishes, especially older ones, can be harmful and toxic, therefore these materials should not be disposed of in a way they can penetrate the ground and reach groundwater or otherwise be exposed to the environment.

-However, all this arises the question – how and where to dispose of hardwood flooring then?
+However, all this raises the question – how and where to dispose of hardwood flooring then?
 In case you want to dispose of small quantities of wood flooring and these are floorboards that have not to be treated with adhesive, then you can dispose of the floorboards in the household's waste.
 Larger quantities of waste, especially when older wood floor adhesives have been used, could even be considered hazardous waste, therefore we recommend you contact your local municipality or other authority that can advise you on how to dispose of your old hardwood flooring.

 FlooringFirst!
 Services